kshama05/assignment-submit-form/README.md

 # assignment-submit-form
-It is created using Html and css
+It is created using Html and css:-
+It is used to submit the data like any pdf,img.